 Juxtaposition example -Mirrorless vs Film camera

-When you put two contrasting subjects together in a frame, then we can apply the Juxtaposition rule to the picture.
+When you place two contrasting subjects together in a frame, you apply the Juxtaposition rule.

-It can be male vs female, rectangle vs square, new vs old, fat vs thin, kid vs adult, etc. If you come across such contrasting subjects, try this rule.
+It can be male vs female, rectangle vs square, new vs old, fat vs thin, kid vs adult, etc. If you encounter such contrasting subjects, try using this rule.

-The image of an old film camera vs the new mirrorless camera is a good example of the Juxtaposition technique.
+The image of an old film camera vs a new mirrorless camera is a good example of the Juxtaposition technique.

 17. Repetition Photography Composition